joonas-fi/joonas.fi/blog/_posts/2017/2017-03-06-implementing-your-hiring-process-with-c-trivia.md

 > For example: input: "If you know the enemy and know yourself you need not fear the results of a hundred battles" output: "know"

 I haven't written C# in ages, so I was really rusty and had to look up syntax and data structures all in that 20 min limit.
-Considering the time limit I think I did ok:
+Considering the time limit and fumbling on C# syntax I think I did ~ok (though I later realized it's about finding the first word with count=2 instead of finding word with the largest count):

     using System.Collections.Generic;